boledovicpantheon/testing-academy/README.md

 #### Optional:

 Private docker registry is accesible only inside cluster, if you want to access it from your local machine also, you need to add IP
-`192.168.56.11` and DNS name `docker.registry.com` to your `/etc/hosts`, or alternative.
+`192.168.56.11` and DNS name `docker.registry.com` to your DNS records.
-Don't forget that docker registry runs on port 5000.
+Don't forget that docker registry runs on port 5000!